MateoCarvajalG/continental-cup-susuerte/README.md

-# Notification Project with Factory Method
+# CONTINENTAL CUP SUSUERTE
-This project is a betting application for the Copa America 2024 tournament.
+This project is a betting application for the Continental(America) Cup 2024 tournament.
 It is built using Vite with React 18 and employs the Ant Design v4 library for visualization.

 ## 📄 Table of Contents